#1. What is restaurant insurance?

 Example: One of your ovens/stoves catches fire.
 The fire spreads to the rest of your restaurant and destroys the premises.
 All the renovations are destroyed, the equipment is destroyed, and your food/drink inventory is completely unusable.
 This type of insurance will pay for the property damage caused, equipment replacement, and will replace the destroyed inventory.

 3. Work injury compensation insurance (with Covid-19 coverage)

-Now that Phase 2 of the government’s re-opening plan is in full swing, restaurants can now entertain dine-in clients.
+Now that previous Circuit Breakers are over and the economy has opened up, restaurants can now entertain dine-in clients.
 This means that restaurant employees will be coming into close and extended contact with large numbers of the public.
 Given the highly infectious nature of Covid-19, this presents a serious infection risk to restaurant employees.

 Under the Work Injury Compensation Act (WICA), business owners must pay for:

 - Medical expenses of employees for work-related injuries/sickness

 - Lost wages of employees while hospitalised/on medical leave

 For patients infected with Covid-19, the government has already declared that hospitalisation charges will be waived for Singaporeans/PRs.
 However, business owners are still legally liable to pay the lost wages of employees while they’re hospitalised or in quarantine!
 Remember that hospitalised Covid-19 patients can be warded for up to 2 months (or more!).
 As a restaurant owner, can you imagine how costly it would be to pay 2 months’ worth of salary for a worker in the hospital?